 Ohio River Consortium

 The Ohio River Consortium is a collaborative effort between Avonworth, Cornell, Moon Area, Northgate, Sto-Rox, and Quaker Valley school districts with the Teacher Education Programs of Robert Morris University, with the aim of embedding active learning strategies into every student's learning experience.

-With funding from the Grable Foundation, these four school districts are partnering with Robert Morris University to advance their students' learning and invention.
+With funding from the Grable Foundation, these six school districts are partnering with Robert Morris University to advance their students' learning and invention.
 The consortium builds active engagement experiences into the curriculum at all levels and across disciplines by developing and borrowing projects, techniques, games, simulations, and instructional plans that push student engagement and challenge students to think creatively.
 See media coverage of the project here.

 Preparing students for the 21st Century workplace means changing education today.
 With easy access to information through technology, today's learners need to know how to use information, work collaboratively and solve problems.
 The Institute of Play portrays a current crisis in education, in which we fail our children by not engaging them in learning.
 This is the challenge that the Ohio River Consortium is taking up.

 - To make project-based learning, creation of products, teamwork, and simulation learning a major part of the student experience

 - To codify this approach through integration with each district's curriculum and the Pennsylvania Core Standards